 Towing capacity remained 1300kg, with a braked trailer that had a ball weight of 75kg maximum.

 The Sierra and early Jimnys used to a popular choice for motorhome owners wanting to flat-tow a runabout vehicle with an A-frame coupling, but the necessary neutral gear position in the transfer case has been deleted.
 There is a transmission modification available in the after-market to allow it, but then you can kiss your warranty goodbye.
-The Grand Vitara is now the only easy choice for A-frame towing.

 On and off road